 (commonly known as the "Duty, honor, country" speech) to the cadets of the U.S. Military Academy at West Point on the occasion of his receiving the Sylvanus Thayer Award, during which he once again alluded to the possibility that mankind might someday face an extraterrestrial foe:

 So, General Douglas MacArthur did suggest the notion of an eventual interplanetary war on at least a couple of occasions; one of them was in 1955, and one of them was during a speech at West Point.
-Add it all up and we still don't quite have a match for the stated claim, but we do have enough that we couldn't fairly label it as false, either.
+But he never stated it would be the "next war" fought on (or by) Earth, or that it was likely to happen in any timeframe outside the very distant future.

 Urban Legends Reference Pages © 1995-2013 by Barbara and David P. Mikkelson.